libremfg/rhize-docs/content/explanations/isa-95-diagrams.md

     parent: explanations
 ---

-The ISA-95 standard is long and thorough.
-These diagrams provide some simplified visual explanations to help explain the varied categories of flows and relationships in the standard.
+These diagrams provide some highly simplified visual explanations gleaned from parts of the thorough [ISA-95 standard](https://www.isa.org/store?query=isa95).
 To read about how the standard fits within the data architecture of Rhize, read our blog post [Rethinking perspectives on ISA-95](https://rhize.com/blog/reframing-perspective-on-isa95/).

 ## Information exchange between models and levels